tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 # Full Model Tree Diagram {#AppendixB}

-The full tree diagram of the TE YANG model defined in module 'ietf-te' is shown below.
+The full tree diagram of the TE YANG data model defined in module 'ietf-te' is shown below.

 ~~~~~~~~~~~